jakedeichert/jakedeichert/README.md

 🧪 This year I'm hoping to get into IoT and embedded development with **Rust**.

-📘 I sometimes write about things on my [blog](https://jakedeichert.com) and you can follow my [RSS](https://jakedeichert.com/feed.xml) to keep up to date.
+📘 I sometimes write about things on my [blog](https://jakedeichert.com) and you can follow my [RSS feed](https://jakedeichert.com/feed.xml) to keep up to date.

 👋 You can reach out to me on [Twitter](https://twitter.com/jakedeichert) or try emailing me at [jakedeichert@hey.com](mailto:jakedeichert@hey.com).